daihuaye/ngTetris/README.md

 # NgTetris
+This is the completed redesign version of my previous Tetris game.
+This version is built on top of [AngularJS](https://angularjs.org/).
+And the idea for ngTetris is inspired by [ng-2048](http://ng2048.github.io/).

+![alt text](https://s3.amazonaws.com/ngtetrisresource/ngtetris.png "Game Play")

+## Demo
 Use AngularJS to build a simple Tetris game .
 [Demo link](http://ngtetris.com)

-![alt text](https://s3.amazonaws.com/ngtetrisresource/ngtetris.png "Game Play")

 ## Feature
 1. Colorful and beatiful UI